BlwAvg/ConMan/README.md

 |   |-- Users with no Home directory here

 ## Notes:
-The key directory allows users to be made without a home directory and their keys or authorized keys are stored.
+- The key directory allows users to be made without a home directory and their keys or authorized keys are stored.
-	- Modify /etc/ssh/sshd_config
+- - Modify /etc/ssh/sshd_config and add
-AuthorizedKeysFile LocationTo/ConMan/keys/%u
+- - AuthorizedKeysFile LocationTo/ConMan/keys/%u
+- This assumes "ss" and "ip" commands are installed on the OS
+- Installed on Ubuntu Server

 ## What exists:
 - I have a user creation page that barely works